KIDS ON THE FARM

 Every Saturday morning, children will be engaged in learning how to grow plants, herbs, food, and trees.
 On our beautiful farm with woods and ponds, children will discover nature and people in nature, make crafts that reflect our protection of the earth’s resources, while feeling safe with her/his family nearby.
 Your child(ren) may also stay with you in the beginning of the farm session, while getting used to the idea of playing with the other children.
 They will play active games in order to learn about migratory birds, the water cycle, animals, and plants, interspersed with more quiet activities.

-WHO: Children of Farm Members (any level of Farm Membership).
-Ages 3 to 11 are welcome as well as those who may have physical, developmental, visual or learning challenges.
+WHO: Children ages 3 to 11 are welcome as well as those who may have physical, developmental, visual or learning challenges.

 WHEN: This is a drop-in program on Saturdays from 10:30am - 12:30pm, during Community Garden Workdays, with room for up to 8 participants.
 We do not anticipate more than 8 but should that occur, a parent or other garden member will be asked to assist in dividing the group but sharing the same prepared activities.